actris/data-management-plan/DMP/initial-DMP.md

 * Outline the data utility: to whom will it be useful
 * Outline of workflow and workflow diagram

+### 2.6.
+Data summary of the data products providers (level 3 data/abbreviation missing)

+* State the purpose of the data collection/generation
+* Explain the relation to the objectives of the project
+* Specify the types and formats of data generated/collected
+* Specify if existing data is being re-used (if any)
+* Specify the origin of the data
+* State the expected size of the data (if known)
+* Outline the data utility: to whom will it be useful
+* Outline of workflow and workflow diagram

-## 2. Data Management at the ACTRIS data centre
+## 3. Data Management at the ACTRIS data centre
 **Remove references to ACCESS**
-### 2.1 Findable: Making data findable, including provisions for metadata [FAIR data]
+### 3.1.
+Findable: Making data findable, including provisions for metadata [FAIR data]

 #### Outline the discoverability of data (metadata provision)